Costa Rica- ESPH

 Summary

-Heredia Public Service Enterprise (ESPH) (private water utility through public concession) collects an environmental fee from water users (together with their water bill), to invest in watershed protection mainly through direct payments to upstream landowners.
-Funds are administered by PROCUENCAS, the ESPH programme that promotes protection and reforestation in the micro-basins.
-One interesting point is the low level of competition between the PES payments and the values of the land for other uses such as urbanization.
+ESPH, a private water utility through public concession, collects an environmental fee from water users (together with their water bill), to invest in watershed protection mainly through direct payments to upstream landowners.
+Funds are administered by Procuencas, the ESPH programme that promotes protection and reforestation in the micro-basins.
+One interesting point is the low level of competition between the Payment for Environmental Services (PES) payments and the values of the land for other uses such as urbanisation.

 Maturity of the initiative